 The Norton values its partnerships with schools and educators, respects and admires the essential role of teachers, and is delighted to offer Florida educators, pre-k through college, free admission with presentation of a valid school ID.

-Free professional development sessions provide teachers with creative ways to help students connect with art using the Museum Collection in conjunction with Florida State Standards guidelines.
-These customized sessions include gallery exploration, interactive activities, discussion, and ideas that can be implemented in the classroom.
+The Norton offers free professional development opportunities and K-12 educator events throughout the year that provide teachers with creative ways to help students connect with art using the Museum’s collection in conjunction to Florida State Standards.
+Sessions can include gallery exploration, interactive activities, discussion, and ideas that can be implemented in the classroom.
+These events are also a great time to socialize and learn more about the Museum!

 Tony Vaccaro (American, born 1922).
 Georgia O'Keeffe with "Pelvis Series, Red with Yellow,” 1960.
 Chromogenic print, 14 x 17 in.
 Courtesy of the artist. © Tony Vaccaro